jpdery/moobile-core-doc/Source/Classes/Component/Component.md

 ### addChildInside(component, element, [where]) {#addChildInside}

-Adds the specified component at the `top` or `bottom` of a component's element.
+Adds the specified component at the `top` or `bottom` of this component's element.
 If `where` is unspecified, the component will be added at the `bottom` of the component's element.

 #### Parameters: